-Table A1.2: Selected ReportingNZ publications and data sets listed in Chapter 4
+Table A1.2: Selected Reporting NZ publications and data sets listed in Chapter 4

-Special topics Research document Data set Topic 1: Attitudes of users and preparers of EER information and TCFD disclosures 2017 Preparers' Survey (10 April - 3 July 2017) 92 responses from CFOs of NZSX-listed companies and companies listed on the 2016 Deloitte Top 200 2017 Users' Survey (29 May - 21 August 2017) 104 responses from users of annual reports.
+Special topics Research document Data set Topic 1: Attitudes (the surv Topic 1: Attitudes (the surveys) Preparers' Survey: Attitudes of the CFOs of significant companies towards Extended External Reporting (published in collaboration with the XRB) (10 April - 3 July 2017) 92 responses from CFOs of NZSX-listed companies and companies listed on the 2016 Deloitte Top 200 Users' Survey: Attitudes of interested parties towards Extended External Reporting (29 May - 21 August 2017) 104 responses from users of annual reports.
 The survey was open to the public and sent to a range of potentially interested parties including investors, industry organisations, NGOs and universities.
 Survey Insights: An analysis of the 2019 Task Force on Climate-related Financial Disclosures (TCFD) survey (December 2019) 63 responses from attendees of the Auckland and Wellington TCFD workshops (October 2019) and other interested parties.
-Topic 2: Mandatory reporting framework Working Paper 2018/01 - NZSX-listed Company Tables (March 2018) NZSX-listed company annual reports 2016 [126] (reporting requirements, accessibility and content) Working Paper 2018/04 - Legislation Shaping the Reporting Framework: A compilation (September 2018) New Zealand legislation Working Paper 2020/03 - Reporting Requirements of Five Types of Entities (March 2020) Working Paper 2020/02 - The Role of New Zealand legislation a Directors' Report: An analysis of the legislative requirements of selected Australia legislation Commonwealth countries (February 2020) UK legislation Canada legislation Topic 2 also used data from the two Working Papers in Topic 3 (number of annual reports that are publicly available for eight different entities, see Topic 3 below).
-Topic 3: Voluntary reporting framework Working paper 2019/05 - Reviewing Voluntary Reporting Frameworks Mentioned in 2017 and 2018 annual reports (September 2019) NZSX-listed company annual reports 2017 [126] 2018 [123] 2019 [XX] Working Paper 2020/05 - Update: Reviewing Voluntary Frameworks Mentioned in 2019 Annual Reports (May 2020) Deloitte Top 200 company annual reports 2017 [118] 2018 [161] 2019 [XX] Government department annual reports 2017 [29] 2018 [30] 2019 [32] Crown agents and Crown entities annual reports 2017 [63] 2018 [63] 2019 [57] District Health Board annual reports 2017 [20] 2018 [20] 2019 [20] Crown research institute annual reports 2017 [7] 2018[ 7] 2019 [7]
+Topic 2: Mandatory report ing framework Working Paper 2018/01 - NZSX-listed Company Tables (March 2018) NZSX-listed company annual reports 2016 [126] Working Paper 2018/04 - Legislation Shaping the Reporting Framework: A compilation (September 2018) New Zealand legislation Working Paper 2020/03 - Reporting Requirements of Five Types of Entities (June 2020) Working Paper 2020/02 - The Role of a Directors' Report: An analysis of the New Zealand legislation Australia legislation legislative requirements of selected Commonwealth countries (May 2020) UK legislation Canada legislation Topic 2 also used data from the two working papers in Topic 3 (number of annual reports that are publicly available for eight different entities, see Topic 3 below).